epiecs/mikodo/README.md

 ##### Preparing the inventory

-To be able to use Mikodo you have to provide it with an inventory.
+Mikodo makes use of an inventory to perform its magic.
 The most basic way is to provide the __inventory()__ method with an array consisting of hosts:

 ```php
 $mikodo->inventory([